Ju960/OOP_Project_Julia_GOUNIN_Reshma_VASANTE/README.md

 3. a file that uses Bokeh

 Each .py file contains the various functions for the enhancements and the notebook will allow you to test your files.
+The notebook must be on the same folder as the 3 files.

 #### Data used
 In the notebook, you will find all the necessary data to construct the matrix plots :